CLI Arguments

 Section titled “--isolate-workspaces”By default, Knip optimizes performance using workspace sharing to existing

-TypeScript programs, based on the compatibility of their compilerOptions
+TypeScript programs, based on the compatibility of their compilerOptions.
+This

 flag disables this behavior and creates one program per workspace, which is